ahmrina/GPU-Kernels-Implementations/README.md

 #### Summarization of Day 2
 - Learned how to utilize `cudaError_t` and working and using dim3 for setting size for `block_size` and `grid_size`.
 - Resources used: CUDA by Example by Jason Sanders & Edward Kandrot.

+---

+# Day 3

+## Filename: `matrix_vector_mult`
+#### Summarization of Day 3
+- Focused on reading Chapter 4 of PMPP book.
+- Learned how to calculate the dot product through multiple threads.